SmithsonianWorkshops/GenomeAssembly/week4_Generating_Assembly_Metrics.md

 	+ You will need to add the ```--scaffolds``` argument if including scaffold files
 	+ Lots of other options in the QUAST manual
 	+ **Resource recommendations:** Serial, 4GB RAM, short.
 Note: for larger genomes, QUAST will need much more RAM.
-* After it completes, check out some of the graphs it produces, *e.g.* [Nx_quast.png](http://github.com/SmithsonianWorkshops/GenomeAssembly/Nx_quast.png)
+* After it completes, check out some of the graphs it produces, *e.g.* Check out Nx_quast.png in the GenomeAssembly github

 ###4.
 Genome alignments with LASTZ
 * [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/) is a pairwise genome alignment program.